rembold-cs151-master/Section11/index.md

 ## Problem 3
 - Letters-substitution ciphers require the sender and receiver to use different keys: one to encrypt the message and one to decrypt it
 - Here you task is to write a function `invert_key` that takes an encryption key as an argument and returns the corresponding decryption key
-  - The process is described in more detail in the Enigma guide or in the textbook (pg 255 or 260 in the PDF, Exercise 15)
+  - The process is described in more detail in the Enigma guide or in accompanying Section 11 PDF

 ## Problem 3 Trace {data-state="InvertKeyTrace"}